xiangp126/CrossLv/README.md

 my linux programming environment managed by Vundle(for vim plugins) now.

 # File List
-* confirm/: containing the files to be stored.
+* confirm/: standard files contained to be restored.
 * _.bashrc: basic .bashrc suitable for all platform.
-* autoUpdate.sh: shell for automation of self enviroment setup.
+* autoUpdate.sh: shell for automation of programming enviroment setup.
-* install.sh: install script for bundle manager.
+* install.sh: install script for bundle-manager.
 * tools/: some useful scripts for auto set up env.

 # Features